Last updated: 04/03/23

 Isolation Guidelines if you test positive for COVID-19 or suspect that you have COVID-19 but do not yet have test results

 People with COVID-19 can spread the virus to others.
 If you test positive with or show symptoms of COVID-19, you should isolate immediately, and not come to campus until you are cleared to do so.
 In addition, while in isolation, you should wear a well-fitting mask if you must be around others and avoid contact with people who are at high risk of getting very sick from COVID-19.
-If you are at high risk of getting very sick from COVID-19, you should seek guidance from a healthcare provider about treatments and medications options.
+If you are at high risk of getting very sick from COVID-19, you should seek guidance from a healthcare provider about treatments and medication options.

 For everyone who tests positive for COVID-19, regardless of vaccination status